leonlinsx/minimal-mistakes/_posts/2019-06-30-Libra-Neopet-Kin.md

 So does that mean we restrict transfers?
 Who has the authority to deny a transaction?
 The Libra Association?
 This looks less like a democratised system and more like a way to deny your Libra transaction until you watch a FB ad.
 If we do restrict transfers, how is the Association going to check the identity of every single customer at a low cost?
 Recall that this is meant to bring cheap banking to schoolteacher Suzie in the Congo.
 Now it seems like it's ideal for terrorist leader Tim.

 Maintaining the peg will be difficult but let's assume it magically works \[6\].
 Suppose this stability lets Libra becomes truly global, replacing local currency entirely.
 I pay for FB ads in the US with Libra \[7\], order chocolate from Madagascar with Libra, and buy my chicken rice in Singapore with Libra.
 In this case Libra is performing the 'means of exchange' function of money.
 Does this make the Libra Association the world's central bank? *Why would any government intent on retaining monetary policy control allow this to happen?* How is this different from creating a bank, and all the accompanying regulations that are required?
+Of all companies, for Facebook to be the one spearheading this is not a great look.

 Tyler Cowen had some [questions about Libra](https://marginalrevolution.com/marginalrevolution/2019/06/the-libra-reserve-discussion-of-background-documents.html "TC Libra"), and [Libra responded here.](https://threadreaderapp.com/thread/1141089260486811649.html "Libra response") I want to point out that Tyler's third and tenth questions are similar to my concerns above, and coincidentally unaddressed.